Shamrock Sugar Cookies are a delicious festive treat for your St. Patrick's Day party. These beautifully decorated sugar cookies taste amazing!

 These Shamrock sugar cookies have a pumpkin spice flavor.
 They taste fantastic, not that bland taste you often get with sugar cookies.
 Another flavor of sugar cookie you may like is Cardamom Spice.
 My sugar cookie recipe is a tried and true recipe for making the best cookies that cut out perfectly.

 This post was originally published March 15, 2012.
 I occasionally update with fresh tips, content and photos.
 Current update February 25, 2020.

 Shamrock Sugar Cookies

 - 1 vanilla bean opened and seeds scraped out

 - 2 teaspoons pumpkin spice

 - royal icing link to recipe in notes

 - green lifesaver candies for stained glass cookies

-- Sift together flour, salt & pumpkin spice.
+- Whisk together flour, salt and pumpkin spice.

-- Using an electric mixer beat the butter and sugar together until light and fluffy—5 minutes.
+- Using an electric mixer beat the butter and sugar together until light and fluffy, about 5 minutes.

-- Add vanilla bean, mix well then add eggs.
+- Add vanilla bean, mix well, then add the eggs.
 Beat to combine.

-- Separate the dough and wrap it in 3 separate pieces.
-Place in the fridge and chill for at least 30 minutes.
+- Separate the dough in 3 even pieces, wrap in plastic wrap and place in the fridge to chill for at least 30 minutes.

-- When ready to bake, preheat the oven to 350 degrees.
-Line several cookie sheets with parchment paper.
+- When ready to bake, preheat the oven to 350 degrees Fahrenheit.
+Line cookie sheets with parchment paper.

-- Flour a work surface and roll the disk out to 1/4 inch thick.
+- Lightly flour a work surface and roll the dough out to ¼ inch thickness.

 - For Stained glass look - cut dough with large circle cookie cutter (make sure Shamrock cookie cutter fits into circle).
 Then cut shamrock inside circle.
 Fill each Shamrock shape with crushed green lifesavers.
 Cookie sheet MUST be lined with parchment paper or cookies will stick to cookie sheet.

-- Bake for 8-10 minutes. (edges just starting to brown)
+- Bake for 8-10 minutes.
+The edges just starting to brown.